 Maxine earned a degree in Sociology and Elementary Education from the University of Washington, and specialized in methods for teaching children with language disabilities.
 She is now retired after 30 years in the Bellevue and Renton School Districts.
 Maxine and Stanley Ann were close friends and graduated from Mercer Island High School together.

 Stan has lived on Mercer Island since 1973, and his two children attended the Mercer Island schools.
 He is a former Board Member of Big Brothers, Seattle Mental Health and Earth Corps.
 A navy veteran, he earned his BA and MBA at Harvard.

-Author of over 25 children’s books, Barbara is a former teacher and currently the short film curator at the Seattle Jewish Film Festival.
+Author of over 25 children’s books, Barbara is a substitute teacher and the short film curator for the Seattle Jewish Film Festival.
 She earned degrees from: University of Pennsylvania (BA), Benjamin N. Cardozo School of Law (JD), and Seattle University (Masters in Teaching).
-Her two children graduated from MIHS.
+Her two children attended the Mercer Island schools.

 Julie grew up on Mercer Island and has been the full-time art teacher at Islander Middle School for 15 years.
 She served on the Selection Committee choosing last year’s Dunham scholars and also serves on the Diversity Committee for the Mercer Island School District.

 Gray Pedersen, a 1964 graduate of MIHS, earned a BA from Reed College and a Masters in Teaching from Wesleyan University.
 From 1978 through 2009 he was a teacher, department head, and college counselor at Lakeside School.
 He is a founding member and former academic dean at the School for Ethics and Global Leadership in Washington, D.C.